TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/ddr.md

 - Ability to specify the DDR config generated using the "DDR SUBSYSTEM REGISTER CONFIGURATION" tool
 - Enables DDR, EMIF module clock when DDR module is selected
+- Toggle inline ECC functionality
+- Add regions for which inline ECC needs to be enabled

 ## Features not Supported